 “Really useful to consider habits and whether they are adding value or taking away.
 Interesting to see the effects of habits, very useful for practical application”

 How to prepare yourself Physically, Mentally and Emotionally to present with Confidence, Clarity and Control

-- applying the needs and preferences of your audience in every presentation
+- Address the needs and preferences of the audience in every presentation

 “An outstanding workshop, outlining the neuroscience behind the fear of public speaking, which is essential to understand in order to modify our responses.
 I was pleasantly surprised that the workshop included the underlying neuroscience, rather than just discussing the art of being a more confident and engaging speaker”